meharehsaan/android-dev/README.md

 `Controls` typically refer to `user interface` elements or components that users interact with to perform actions, input data, or make selections within an application.
 Controls are essential for creating a `user-friendly` and functional software interface.
 The specific controls available may vary depending on the platform or framework being used.

 - **Slider, Progress Bar, Switch, Checkbox, Text Field etc**

+A `Spinner` is a **UI widget** in Android that allows the user to select an item from a dropdown list.
+It's often used to display a list of options, and the user can choose one by tapping on it.

 ### Recycler View